 - Slowly lower the weight all the way to the starting position.

-Tip: Avoid bending backwards as you pull the weight up or leaning forward as you lower it.
-This will help to isolate the muscle to get the most out of work and avoid any injury.
+Tip: Avoid bending backwards as you pull the weight up or leaning forward as you lower it to try to avoid any injury.

 How Much Weight and How Many Reps Should You Start With?